pagopa/pagopa-biz-events-datastore/integration-test/README.md

 ### Note

-Remember to start the function EventHubBizEventProcessor before start the tests.
+Remember to start the function `EventHubBizEventProcessor` before start the tests.

-You can configure the host in `.env` file.
+You can configure the test variables in `./config/.env.<environment>` file, where `environment` can be `local, dev or uat`

+_If some variables are security sensitive (eg. PRIMARY KEY) they must be manually inserted in the `.env.*` file before launching the test_